rimdus/logik/README.md

 ```
 #### Options

-* filename (string) - path to the log file
+* filename (string) - not required, path to the log file
-* level (number) - logging level
+* level (number) - not required, default ERROR, logging level
-* stdout (boolean) - default false, if true then all info duplicates to console.
+* stdout (boolean) - not required, default false, if true then all message are displayed on the console.

 #### Example